FailAcademy/learning/web-dev-foundation/_slides/01-html-css/02-intro-to-css-slides.md

 # A CSS Declaration

-We can also be more specific about targeting those styles to only affect `<p>` tags that are nested inside a particular element:
+We can also be more specific about targeting those styles to only affect `<p>` tags that are inside a particular element:

 ```css
 header p {